Story Skeleton—Alice & Ahab

 Alice begins her adventure with childlike curiosity—without fear.
 Over the course of her adventures, she learns that curiosity can lead to exciting discoveries and encounters, but it can also lead to danger.
 In a sense, this is a seven-year-old’s revelation that the world isn’t as safe as she might have imagined, even if there is much that awaits her discovery.

 Ahab doesn’t have a true arc, but the story isn’t about him, even if he owns the trajectory.
 Instead, Ishmael bears witness to the destructive consequences of revenge.
 In other words, Ishmael learns a valuable lesson on Ahab’s behalf.
 Even more, the reader experiences this arc, since Ishmael’s often slippery narration casts doubt on whether any of his story should be believed in the first place.
-As such, the story’s conclusion hangs in the air with more questions than answers—a fable to be pondered and learned from.
+The story’s conclusion hangs in the air with more questions than answers.
 Is this, in fact, a story about the perils of revenge, or is it about the ephemeral nature of narrative itself?

 David Griffin Brown (Septimus Brown) is the founder and senior editor at Darling Axe Editing